All Episodes

 And in addition to that, we've got income inequality.

-I had a story about him too.
+I had a story about him, too.

-I just come to me.
+I just, it'll come to me.

-Uh something about him and income inequality.
+Something about him and income inequality.

-Oh, come on, mind what was it?
+Oh, come on, mind.

 What was it?